 Josh Winn is a physicist and astronomer at the Massachusetts Institute of Technology.
 His research goals are to explore the properties of planets around other stars, understand how planets form and evolve, and make progress on the age-old question of whether there are other planets capable of supporting life.
 His group uses optical and infrared telescopes to study exoplanetary systems, especially those in which the star and planet eclipse one another.
-He is a member of the NASA Kepler team and Deputy Science Director of the Transiting Exoplanet Survey Satellite, a NASA mission scheduled for launch in 2017.
+He was a member of the NASA Kepler team and is Deputy Science Director of the Transiting Exoplanet Survey Satellite, a NASA mission scheduled for launch in 2017.
 Over the years, he and his group have also pursued topics in stellar astronomy, planetary dynamics, radio interferometry, gravitational lensing, and photonic bandgap materials.

 Office: M.I.T.
 Kavli Institute for Astrophysics and Space Research, Room 37-664b, 70 Vassar Street